qk693516337/Kemono-Downloader/readme.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you want to contribute code, please fork the repository and create a pull request.

-## License

-[Specify your license here.
-E.g., MIT License]

----

-**Disclaimer:** This tool interacts with kemono.su.
-Use it responsibly and in accordance with the website's terms of service.
-The author is not responsible for any misuse.